weaveworks/profiles/docs/proposal-01-multi-profile-repo.md

 ## Open Questions / Known Unknowns

-Support for specifying sub-directories in the tag allow more granular repository layouts, but make parsing tags less clean.
+Support for specifying sub-directories in the tag allow more granular repository layouts, but makes parsing tags less clean.
 For example if my repository is as follows:

 ```bash
 $ ls weaveworks-profiles